 ¡Adivina adivinanza!
-10 amusing Spanish Riddles Posted by Anais on May 20, 2019 in Entertainment
+10 amusing Spanish Riddles Posted by Anais on May 20, 2019 in Uncategorized

 Apart from exercising your brain and foster your critical thinking, riddles can help you learn new vocabulary and retain it longer in your mind.
 They also make you think in Spanish, which is key in the language acquisition process.

 In my previous post, you learned very common sayings to impart wisdom everywhere.
 Now, I bring you some funny riddles only an avid Spanish speaker will understand.

 Are you ready to put your reading skills to the test?
 Try to guess the answers before looking at them at the bottom of the page!

 1- Desde el lunes hasta el viernes soy la última en llegar.
 El sábado soy la primera y el domingo a descansar.

 Literal translation: From Monday through Friday I am the last one to arrive.
 On Saturday I’m the first one and on Sunday I rest.